bargaisabelle/ceg2410-bargaisabelle/Windows/README.md

   - Select 'Change Settings' towards the bottom of the that page
   - Select 'Change' on the window that pops up
   - Enter the new computer name and the Domain you are trying to connect to
+  - Select Okay and you should be prompted for you Administrator username and password saved earlier
-  - Select Okay and your computer will likely ask you to restart.
+  - your computer will likely ask you to restart

 ![add windows server](images/bananas.png)
 ![domain proof](images/domain_bananas.png)